-- 1. Mineral Resources estimated as of December 31, 2017, and depleted for production through December 31, 2017. - 2.
-Mineral Resources stated according to CIM guidelines and include Mineral Reserves. - 3.
+- 1. Mineral Resources estimated as of December 1, 2018 and depleted for production through November 30, 2018. - 2.
+Mineral Resources are stated according to CIM guidelines and include Mineral Reserves. - 3.
 Tonnes and contained gold (oz) are rounded to the nearest thousand; contained antimony (t) rounded to nearest hundred. - 4.
 Totals may appear different from the sum of their components due to rounding. - 5.
-A cut-off grade of 3.5 g/t Au Eq. over a minimum mining width of 1.2 m is applied where Au Eq. is calculated at a gold price of USD1,400/oz, antimony price of USD10,000/t and exchange rate USD: AUD of 0.75. - 6.
-The Au Eq. value is calculated using the formula: Au Eq. = Au g/t + 1.75 Sb %. - 7.
-Geological modelling and sample compositing was performed by Cael Gniel, who is a full-time employee of Mandalay Resources and was independently verified by Danny Kentwell, FAusIMM, full time employee of SRK Consulting. - 8.
-The Mineral Resource estimation was performed by Cael Gniel, who is a full-time employee of Mandalay Resources, and Chris Davis, MAusIMM, who is a full-time employee of Mandalay Resources.
-The resource models were verified by Danny Kentwell FAusIMM full time employee of SRK Consulting.
-Danny Kentwell is the qualified person under NI 43-101, and is the Competent Person for the Resource.
+A cut-off grade of 3.5 g/t AuEq over a minimum mining width of 1.2 m is applied where AuEq is calculated at a gold price of USD1,400/oz, antimony price of USD10,000/t. - 6.
+The AuEq value is calculated using the formula: AuEq = Au g/t + 1.67 \ Sb%. - 7.
+Geological modelling and sample compositing was performed by Mandalay Resources and was independently verified by Danny Kentwell, FAusIMM, full-time employee of SRK Consulting (Australasia) Pty Ltd. - 8.
+The Mineral Resource estimation was performed by Mandalay Resources.
+The resource models were verified by Danny Kentwell, FAusIMM, full-time employee of SRK Consulting (Australasia) Pty Ltd. Danny Kentwell is a Qualified Person under NI 43-101 and is the Competent Person for the Mineral Resource.

-From the Mineral Resource, a mine plan was designed based only on Measured and Indicated Resource blocks using predominantly the cemented rock fill blast hole stoping method presently employed at the mine.
-A cut-off grade of 4.0 g/t Au Eq and minimum mining widths of 1.8 m for development and 1.2 m for stoping were used.
-Planned and unplanned dilution was applied at zero grade.
-Au Eq grade (using \$1,200/oz Au and \$8,500/t Sb) is calculated using the formula Au Eq = Au + (Sb x 1.7) where Sb is in % and Au is in grams per tonne.
+From the Mineral Resource, a mine plan was designed based only on Measured and Indicated Mineral Resource blocks predominantly using the cemented rock fill blasthole stoping method.
+A cut-off grade of 4.0 g/t AuEq and minimum stoping width of 1.2 m were used, with planned and unplanned dilution at zero grade.
+An Au equivalent (AuEq) grade (using USD1,200/oz Au and USD8,500/t Sb) is calculated using the formula AuEq= Au + (Sb × 1.68) where Sb is in percentage and Au is in grams per tonne.

-Financial viability of Proven and Probable Mineral Reserves, in the table below, was demonstrated at metal prices of \$1,200/oz Au and \$8,500/t Sb
+Financial viability of Proven and Probable Mineral Reserves was demonstrated at metal prices of USD1,200/oz Au and USD8,500/t Sb.

-Table: Mineral Reserves at the Costerfield mine, as of December 31, 2017
+Table: Mineral Reserves at the Costerfield mine, as of December 1, 2018

 Category Inventory (kt) Gold Grade (g/t) Antimony Grade (%) Contained Gold (koz) Contained Antimony (kt)

-Proven 152 7.3 3.5 36 5.3
+Proven 76 8.4 4.0 20 3.1

-Probable 470 5.7 2.5 86 12.0
+Probable 461 10.8 3.1 160 14.2

-Proven + Probable 622 6.1 2.8 122 17.2
+Proven + Probable 537 10.4 3.2 180 17.2

-- 1. Mineral Reserve estimated as of December 31, 2017, and depleted for production through to December 31, 2017. - 2.
-Tonnes are rounded to the nearest thousand; contained gold (oz) rounded to the nearest thousand and contained antimony (t) rounded to nearest hundred. - 3.
-Totals are subject to rounding error. - 4.
+- 1. Mineral Reserve estimated as of December 1, 2018, and depleted for production through to November 30, 2018. - 2.
+Tonnes are rounded to the nearest thousand; contained gold (oz) rounded to the nearest thousand and contained antimony (t) rounded to the nearest hundred. - 3.
+Totals are subject to rounding. - 4.
 Lodes have been diluted to a minimum mining width of 1.2 m for stoping and 1.8 m for ore development. - 5.
-A 4.0 g/t Au Equivalent (Au Eq) cut-off grade is applied. - 6.
-Commodity prices applied are; gold price of USD1,200/oz, antimony price of USD8,500/t and exchange rate USD: AUD of 0.75. - 7.
-The Au Eq is calculated using the formula: Au Eq = Au g/t + 1.7 Sb %. - 8.
-The Mineral Reserve is a subset, a Measured and Indicated only Schedule, of a LOM Plan that includes mining of Measured, Indicated and Inferred Resources. - 9.
-The Mineral Reserve estimate was prepared by Chloe Cavil MAusIMM and Steve Taylor who are full time employees of Mandalay Resources and was independently verified by Peter Fairfield, FAusIMM, CP (Mining) who is a full-time employee of SRK Consulting who is a qualified person under NI 43-101.
+A 4.0 g/t gold equivalent (AuEq) cut-off grade is applied. - 6.
+Commodity prices applied are; gold price of USD1,200/oz, antimony price of USD8,500/t and exchange rate of USD.
+AUD 0.71 - 7.
+The gold equivalent value (AuEq) is calculated using the formula: AuEq = Au g/t + 1.68 \ Sb %. - 8.
+The Mineral Reserve is a subset of a Measured and Indicated only Schedule, of a Life of Mine Plan that includes mining of Measured, Indicated and Inferred Mineral Resources. - 9.
+The Mineral Reserve estimate was prepared by Steven Taylor, BTech (Mining Engineering) MAusIMM, and Chris Lynch, BEng (Mining), MAusIMM, who are full-time employees of Mandalay Resources and was independently verified by Anne-Marie Ebbels, MAusIMM, CP(Mining), who is a full-time employee of SRK Consulting and a QP under NI 43-101.